Exponential periods and o-minimality: The case of curves

 The subcomplex $A$ is compact, hence simplicial and singular homology of $A$ agree.
 Therefore every homology class is represented by a linear combination of closed semi-algebraic $1$-simplices in~$A$.
-The triangulation is $C^1$, hence the closed $1$-simplices in the triangulation of $C$ define elements of $S_1(C,f)$.
-In all, each homology class in $H_1^\rd(C,Y;\Z)$ is represented by linear combination of $C^1$-paths in $\Bsharp(C,f)$ with boundary in $Y^\an\cup \partial \Bsharp(C,f)$.
+The triangulation is $C^1$, hence the closed $1$-simplices in the triangulation of $C^\an$ define elements of $S_1(C,f)$.
+In all, each homology class in $H_1^\rd(C,Y;\Q)$ is represented by a linear combination of $C^1$-paths in $\Bsharp(C,f)$ (in fact even in $A$) with boundary in $Y^\an\cup \partial \Bsharp(C,f)$.
 The period integral is defined by integrating $\e^{-f}\omega$ on these paths, see Definition~\ref{defn:period_pairing_smooth} and Lemma~\ref{lem:period_map_smooth}.